Self-Publishing on Amazon: Pros and Cons

 What Are Some Alternatives to Amazon for Self-Publishing?

-If you are still hesitant about self-publishing on Amazon and would like to know what else is out there, then we have got you covered.
-Thankfully, the internet era we’re living in has blessed us with a lot of choices.
-And even though Amazon is one of the major players when it comes to self-publishing, it is not the only one.
-You can also self-publish using one of the following platforms:
+If you are still hesitant about self-publishing on Amazon and would like to know what else is out there, then we have you covered.
+Thankfully, the convenience of the internet has allowed many great choices to appear over time.
+Consequently, even though Amazon is one of the major players when it comes to self-publishing, it is not the only one.

 Barnes & Noble Press